LucasDelfino92/morrowindsharp/moddingmw.md

 - [**Torch Hotkey**](https://www.nexusmods.com/morrowind/mods/45747?) by Remiros, Greatness7, and NullCascade: adds "C" as a dedicated hotkey for light sources.
 It will equip/unequip the first light source in your inventory when pressed and prioritizes already used lights.
 It will also re-equip previously equipped shields, two-handed weapons and ranged weapons.
 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel: levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.

+### CLEANING PLUGINS

+The following plugins are dirty and require cleaning.
+[Follow the instructions here on how to clean plugins.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins)

+- **Religions Elaborated.ESP**
+  - Clean with tes3cmd.

 ### GAMEPLAY MWSE ABOT

 These mods all belong to the same author, abot.
 They receive a dedicated section because they need to be installed before **MWSEabotlib** for all of them to work correctly.